MetallicBlueDev/PassionEngine/CONTRIBUTING.md

 If not, create a new issue and write the steps to reproduce.

 # Translation
-There is a lot to do here. the major problem is that the translation scheme is not yet finished.
+There is a lot to do here.
+The major problem is that the translation scheme is not yet finished.
 You have to start from the French translation to go to the other languages.

 # Contributing code